boningdong/Smart-Lamp/README.md

 ## Purpose
 This lamp is actually a gift I built for my friends and teachers before I left China.
 I was in charge of the hardware, embedded software and industrial design respectively.
+So this is also a good practice project for me to design a product totally by myself from hardware layer to software layer.

 ## Features
 - Light: The lamp supports 65k color space.
 Users can change color with their smartphone.